-Sape obtained his MSc in Mechanical Engineering with honours at the Delft University of Technology in 1983 and his PhD in 1987.
-From 1987 to the present, he has been an assistant, then associate, professor at the Chair of Dredging Technology, then as a member of the management board of Mechanical Engineering and Marine Technology.
-From 1996 to 2001, he was appointed educational director of Mechanical Engineering and Marine Technology whilst remaining associate professor of Dredging Engineering.
-In 2005, he was additionally appointed educational director of the MSc programme of Offshore Engineering.
+Sape obtained both his MSc in Mechanical Engineering and PhD in Dredging at Delft University of Technology.
+Since 1987, he has been an assistant, then associate, professor at the Chair of Dredging Technology, then as a member of the management board of Mechanical Engineering and Marine Technology.
+He was appointed Educational Director of the MSc programme in Offshore Engineering in 2005 and since 2013, he is also Educational Director of the MSc programme in Marine Technology.

 Articles By Sape Miedema